Ukraine's grain is ready to go. But ships aren't. Why? Risk

 “You can’t risk those lives without something concrete and acceptable to the shipowners and to their charterers to move grain,” she said.

+Oleksiy Melnyk, an analyst with the Kyiv-based Razumkov Center think tank, said safety issues are largely unresolved because Russian rockets can hit warehouses storing grain and ports.

+“Shipowners and insurance companies are scared, they haven’t received any reliable security guarantees,” Melnyk said.
+“We’re seeing just words and promises, which are worth little at a time of war."

-Marine insurers reached by The Associated Press declined to comment on whether they would provide coverage for these ships.
+Marine insurers reached by AP declined to comment on whether they would provide coverage for these ships.

 The war has wreaked havoc on global trade, stranding over 100 ships in Ukraine's many ports.

 Over the 2021-2022 marketing year, Russia exported about 30 million tons of wheat, according to Refinitiv trade flows.
 That is the lowest level since 2017, in part because of the chilling effect of sanctions.
-Russian fertilizer exports also saw a drop of 25% in the first quarter of the year compared with the same period last year, in part due to Western sanctions, Malysh said.
+Russian fertilizer exports also dropped 25% in the first quarter of the year compared with the same period last year, Malysh said.

 For ships heading to Ukraine's three ports, smaller Ukrainian pilot boats will guide the vessels through approved corridors.
-The entire operation, including the scheduling of ships along the route, will be overseen by a Joint Coordination Center in Istanbul staffed by officials from Ukraine, Russia, Turkey and the United Nations.
+The entire operation will be overseen by a Joint Coordination Center in Istanbul staffed by officials from Ukraine, Russia, Turkey and the United Nations.

-Once ships reach port, they will be loaded with tens of thousands of tons of grains before departing back to the Bosphorus Strait, where representatives from Ukraine, Russia, the U.N. and Turkey will board the ships to inspect them for weapons.
+Once ships reach port, they will be loaded with tens of thousands of tons of grains before departing back to the Bosphorus Strait, where they will be boarded to inspect them for weapons.
 There will likely be inspections for ships embarking to Ukraine as well.

 Because the process is so complex and slow-moving, it’s unlikely to have a significant impact on the price of grain worldwide.